japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-IncrementalExecution.md

 assert(stateCheckpointDir equals stateDir)
 ----

-State checkpoint location is used exclusively when `IncrementalExecution` is requested for the <<nextStatefulOperationStateInfo, state info of the next stateful operator>> (when requested to optimize a streaming physical plan using the <<state, state preparation rule>> that creates the stateful physical operators: <<spark-sql-streaming-StateStoreSaveExec.adoc#, StateStoreSaveExec>>, <<spark-sql-streaming-StateStoreRestoreExec.adoc#, StateStoreRestoreExec>>, <<spark-sql-streaming-StreamingDeduplicateExec.adoc#, StreamingDeduplicateExec>>, <<spark-sql-streaming-FlatMapGroupsWithStateExec.adoc#, FlatMapGroupsWithStateExec>>, <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#, StreamingSymmetricHashJoinExec>>, and <<spark-sql-streaming-StreamingGlobalLimitExec.adoc#, StreamingGlobalLimitExec>>).
+State checkpoint location is used exclusively when `IncrementalExecution` is requested for the <<nextStatefulOperationStateInfo, state info of the next stateful operator>> (when requested to optimize a streaming physical plan using the <<state, state preparation rule>> that creates the stateful physical operators: <<spark-sql-streaming-StateStoreSaveExec.adoc#, StateStoreSaveExec>>, <<spark-sql-streaming-StateStoreRestoreExec.adoc#, StateStoreRestoreExec>>, <<spark-sql-streaming-StreamingDeduplicateExec.adoc#, StreamingDeduplicateExec>>, [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md), <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#, StreamingSymmetricHashJoinExec>>, and <<spark-sql-streaming-StreamingGlobalLimitExec.adoc#, StreamingGlobalLimitExec>>).

 === [[numStateStores]] Number of State Stores (spark.sql.shuffle.partitions) -- `numStateStores` Internal Property